Friday Night Lights (film): Plot

 Miles holds out hope that he can return to playing soon.
-Unfortunately, his MRI scan shows that he needs knee surgery and cannot play for rest of the season.
-Miles boldly rejects the severity of his knee injury and lies to Gaines so he can suit up again, with his uncle and guardian L.V. advocating for him.
-Permian plays its final district game against Midland Lee, with first place and a playoff berth on the line.
+Unfortunately, his MRI scan shows that he needs immediate knee surgery and cannot play for the rest of the season.
+Miles boldly denies the severity of his knee injury and lies to Gaines so he can suit up again, with his uncle and legal guardian L.V. providing backup.
+Permian plays its final district game against Midland Lee with first place and a playoff berth on the line.
 The Panthers fall behind, and Gaines puts Miles in out of desperation, but Miles is soon injured again.
-Winchell leads a comeback drive, but Permian loses as his final pass flies over the receiver's hands.
+Winchell leads a comeback drive, but Permian ultimately loses as his final pass flies over the receiver's hands.
 After the game, Billingsley fights with his drunk father, who throws his state championship ring onto the side of the freeway.
-The next morning, Don reveals to his father that he recovered the championship ring and gives it back to him.
+The following day, Don reveals to his father that he recovered the championship ring and gives it back to him.
 Charles partially apologizes and makes the point that his state championship was the best thing that happened to him, and he now has nothing happy except those memories.
 The loss puts Permian in a three-way tie for first place with Lee and Abilene Cooper, and a coin toss is held to determine which two teams make the playoffs.
-Permian and Lee win the toss, and as the Panthers prepare for the playoffs, Miles clears his locker.
+Permian and Lee win the toss, and Miles clears his locker as the Panthers prepare for the playoffs.
 While in his uncle's car, he cries about his future being bleak now that his promising football career has ended.

 Permian is successful in the playoffs, but all eyes are on the state powerhouse Dallas Carter High School.
-Permian and Carter make it to the state championship game, which is held at the Astrodome.
+Permian and Carter make it to the state championship game, which is held at the Astrodome as a neutral site.
 Miles rejoins the team and watches from the sidelines as the Panthers head into the game.
 They are initially overwhelmed by Carter's superior size and fall behind, although an interception by Christian helps get them on the board before halftime.
-In the second half, Carter gains a 20-point lead after a pass on fourth down which hit the turf is erroneously ruled complete.
-However, Permian's defense improves its tackling and the offense pushes through despite injuries as the Panthers score 14 unanswered points to cut the deficit to six.
+In the second half, Carter gains a 20-point lead after a pass on fourth down, which hit the turf, is erroneously ruled complete.
+However, Permian's defense improves its tackling, and the offense pushes through despite injuries as the Panthers score 14 unanswered points to cut the deficit to six.
 They stop Carter on fourth and inches, leaving the offense to go 75 yards in less than two minutes for the win.
 Winchell, Billingsley, and Comer are all injured, but the former two reenter the game.
-Billingsley takes the ball to the 1 yard line on fourth down, but the play is called back due to a holding penalty.
-With two seconds left, Winchell runs the ball toward the goal line, but is stopped just short, and Carter wins the championship.
-As the Permian players soak in their defeat, Billingsley reconciles with his father.
+Billingsley takes the ball to the 1-yard line on fourth down, but the play is called back due to a holding penalty.
+With two seconds left, Winchell desperately runs the ball toward the goal line but is stopped just short, and Carter wins the championship.
+As the Permian players soak in their defeat, Billingsley reconciles with Charles.